There’s only one key behind producing great content, day after day…

 Personas aren’t created out of thin air.

-Although your experience may help you create them, you need to follow a system, which is what I’m going to detail for you today.
+Although your experience may help you create them, you need to follow a system, which we’ll detail for you today.

 Step #1 – Start with stats—demographics